linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-11/3349fca6-d86c-4f7f-97a9-ac92567de92d/d5ee5f9e6bd1c179e4c0c3161c93d301d394677a7cf9de10e0e9e16fb0d108de.jpg)

 from now are shown in the boxes at the four nodes.
-Because the 3-year on-the-run issue has a maturity value of  $100 and a coupon payment of$ 4.5, these values are the same in the box shown at each node.
-For the three nodes 2 years from now, the coupon payment of $4.5 is shown.
+Because the 3-year on-the-run issue has a maturity value of  \$100 and a coupon payment of\$ 4.5, these values are the same in the box shown at each node.
+For the three nodes 2 years from now, the coupon payment of \$4.5 is shown.
 Unknown at these three nodes are (1) the three forward rates 2 years from now and (2) the value of the bond 2 years from now.
 For the two nodes 1 year from now, the coupon payment is known, as are the 1-year forward rates 1 year from now.
 These are the forward rates found earlier.
 The value of the bond, which depends on the bond values at the nodes to the right, is unknown at these two nodes.

 Exhibit 21-8 is the same as Exhibit 21-7 complete with the values previously unknown.
 As can be seen from Exhibit 21-8, the value of  $r_2$  or, equivalently,  $r_{2,LL}$ ,